Top Patterns to Conquer the Technical Coding Interview

 These don't appear often but do show up.
 Consider them of secondary priority.

-You may have noticed there is a category called "basic programming".
-We use this to denote problems that don't fit into any category and are either fairly simple that you can practice yourself or code-to-specifications problems.
+You may have noticed there is a category called "basic programming.”
+We use this to denote problems that don't fit into any category and are pretty straightforward that you can practice yourself or code-to-specifications problems.
 This makes up a good portion of all interview problems.
 You don't need any prior knowledge other than a basic programming concept to solve them, and we don't cover them in this course since you can learn them and practice yourself.

 What to study